PickNikRobotics/tf_keyboard_cal/README.md

 Start Rviz and use the TF display to visualize its effect.

 You can now use the keyboard shorcuts below to move the frame around.
+Be sure to have the little black window focused on to recieve keyboard input.

     Manual alignment of camera to world CS:
     =======================================